jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week2bonus.md

 ## 🛠️ Step-by-Step Fix

-The evidence speaks for itself, before I could begin working with `dd` and `rsync` for disk backup and restoration, I needed to ensure the EBS volumes were properly set up.
+Before I could begin working with `dd` and `rsync` for disk backup and restoration, I needed to ensure the EBS volumes were properly set up.
 That meant formatting them, creating mount points, and verifying they were ready to store data.
 Without that foundation, there’s nowhere for the backup or sync operations to go.

 Here’s how I did that!